 I am regularly asked if it is too late to sow flowers now that we are in May.
 The answer is a definitive NO!
 May is a brilliant month for sowing up a cut flower patch.
 I would avoid sowing Ricinus and Sweet peas at this time… and perennials sown now are unlikely to flower this year…but annuals usually only take between 12-14 weeks.
 May sown flower seeds should bloom late from August through until the frosts.
+(UPDATE!
+I’ve changed my mind since this was written two years ago and am happy to sow sweet peas in May but wouldn’t sow Tithonia and Cobaea as they need a long season.)

 Seeds sown in May are generally much more successful than earlier sown ones…seeds sown in cold damp soils will often rot before they have a chance to germinate.
 For most of the UK they last frosts will be around mid May…this means that you can sow half hardy annuals direct into the soil and they need not quiver in fear of a cold spell.
 Warm soils will get your seeds feeling all saucy and ready to get on with the business of being a flower.